settle-real-state-mngmt/task-system/README.md

 Now that the tasks are broken I have a pretty good idea about what is going to be developed.
 It is time to add grab each task and describe what needs to be done so development can start.

+- [] Use Response macro to create responses for each http status(?)
+- [] Add specific log channels for each entity
+- [] Refactor tests description
+- [] Check json contains proper error message on 422 tests
+- [] Clean tests to use Fakes class

 27/02/2025

 - [x] Add docker-compose to use sail